MalekPC/AsymmetryCertification/README.md

 #print("Qmirror213=", Qmirror213)
 #print("Qmirror312=", Qmirror312)
 ````
 which outputs `Qmirror= 5.82842712`.
 This obtained bound is tight, as it matches the same bound obtained when using the Lasserre hierarchy approach to relax our Quadratically Constrained Quadratic Programming (QCQP) problem into a Semidefinite Program (SDP).
 This task has been performed by using the Matlab script `Lassere_SDP_Q.m`.
+As we have reformulated the related optimization problem as a conic convex program, we can now get a tight Q_mirror bound by solving the conic program presented in appendix B of the manuscript (see also the script `Qmirror_ConicProgram.py`)

-Based on our numerical experience, the mirror bound can always be achieved using pure states.
+Based on our numerical experience, the mirror bound can always be achieved using pure states (this has been proven by using a convex conic program reformulation of our original nonconvex optimization problem, see appendix B of the manuscript).
 We have aslo included scripts in this repository that perform the optimization over pure states (see script names ending with `_pure`) and over pure coplanar states (see script names ending with `_coplanar_pure`).

 ## Identifying the Most Asymmetric Configuration